Blog

 Pre-History or Early History Period

 The region has numerous pre-Angkorian sites, indicating early settlement and civilization.
 As pre-Angkor and during Angkor period, the western and northwestern parts of the Great Lake (Tonle Sap Lake) were the land of Amokhapura and the land of Bhimapura.
-During the height of the Khmer Empire (9th to 15th centuries), the land or region of Amokhapura was floursied due to the fertile soil, which could grow rice and other fruits and vegetables with good yields and was a significant administrative region.
+During the height of the Khmer Empire (9th to 15th centuries), the land or region of Amokhapura was flourished due to the fertile soil, which could grow rice and other fruits and vegetables with good yields and was a significant administrative region.
 The province’s strategic location made it an important hub for trade and agriculture.
 Ancient Khmer people came to reside in this area, as evidenced by the many ancient temples in the area.
 However, most of those ancient temples were collapsed and disappeared, except for Banan, Ek Phnom, Basset, Snoeung, Banteay Teay, etc., where they were built as a shrine to various gods and deities of Brahmanism, Buddhism and other bodhisattvas in Buddhism.

 Post-Angkor Period

-After the fall of the Angkor Empire, the territory of Battambang was serverly affected by the invasion from Siamese (Thai) since the 15th till 18th centuries made the region experienced periods of instability and shifting control, making the livelihood of Battambang people got down, miserably, separated, the properties and homes were tragically devastated.
+After the fall of the Angkor Empire, the territory of Battambang was severely affected by the invasion from Siamese (Thai) since the 15th till 18th centuries made the region experienced periods of instability and shifting control, making the livelihood of Battambang people got down, miserably, separated, the properties and homes were tragically devastated.
 In the late 18th century till early 20th centuries, Battambang was annexed by Siam (modern-day Thailand).
 The Siamese controlled the province from 1795 to 1907 (for more than a century), integrating it into their administrative system, ruled by Abhaiwongse family which governed for six generations until 1907.
 This period saw the construction of infrastructure and the establishment of a provincial capital.

 Colonial Period (Frech Proteactorate, French Colonial Period, Japanese Occupation or Cambodian in 1945)